Bachelor’s Degree in Forensic Science: Crime Scene Investigation

 - Diverse job opportunities.
 The field of forensic science offers something for everyone.
 Common forensic science CSI disciplines include crime scene evidence collection, photography, bloodstain pattern analysis and fingerprint examination.

 - Career advancement.
 Forensic scientists enjoy many opportunities for career advancement.
-Beyond simply moving up to senior roles within their initial careers, forensic science professionals may choose to specialize in an area such as crime scene photography or bloodstain pattern analysis, or pursue advanced degrees that can allow them to teach others about the trade.
+Beyond simply moving up to senior roles within their initial careers, CSI professionals may choose to specialize in an area such as crime scene photography or bloodstain pattern analysis, or pursue advanced degrees that can allow them to teach others about the trade.

 Specialize Your Forensic Science Degree With the 4+1 Program